Gower, South Wales Holiday July 2008 - page 3

 Three Cliffs Bay was featured on ITV's 'Britain's Favourite View' in

-2007 with Katherine Jenkins and it came second.
-It's not hard to
+2007 with Katherine Jenkins, and it came second.
+It wasn't hard

-see why it's so loved.
-This shot is above Pobbles Beach.
+to see why it's so loved - this shot is above Pobbles Beach.
+Here

 |

-A local informed us that the wind has eroded the sand around this seat
+...informed us that the wind had eroded the sand around this seat

 which is why Belinda looks like she's sitting on a giant's chair!

-No worry though with a stunning view like this of Three Cliffs Bay!
+No worry though with a stunning view like that of Three Cliffs Bay!

 |

-After getting down onto Three Cliffs beach we headed up Pennard Pill,
+After clambering down to Three Cliffs beach we headed along Pennard

-over the stepping stones and on up the sand dunes of Pennard Burrows to
+Pill, over the stepping stones and on up the sand dunes of Pennard

-Pennard Castle, both of which can just be seen in this picture.
+Burrows to Pennard Castle, all seen in this picture.
+At the top...

 |